williamcioffi/egsocial/docs/readme.md

 ![](readme_files/figure-html/unnamed-chunk-28-1.png)<!-- -->

-We can convert `nax_avail` into a binary matrix and take a nother look.
+We can convert `nax_avail` into a binary matrix and take another look.

 ```r